The complete guide to booking the best hotel deals

 As a former hotel employee with over 10 years of experience, I’m going to share with you the complete guide to booking and saving money on hotel rooms.

 If you are unfamiliar with your travel destination then TripAdvisor needs to be your first stop.
-TripAdvisor is the largest travel community in the world and their website features reviews and advice on hotels, resorts, flights and much more.
+TripAdvisor is the largest travel community in the world and its website features reviews and advice on hotels, resorts, flights and much more.

 Gone are the days of hotel brands showing you exactly what they want you to see on their website and brochure.
-TripAdvisor revolutionized the travel industry through user generated reviews that give honest feedback about actual customer experiences in hotels.
+TripAdvisor revolutionized the travel industry through user-generated reviews that give honest feedback about actual customer experiences in hotels.

 They highlight the best and worst of hotel experiences with comments like:

-“A near perfect blend of warm service, sumptuous dining, breathtaking hilltop sea views and home style charm.”
+“A near-perfect blend of warm service, sumptuous dining, breathtaking hilltop sea views, and home-style charm.”